Package 'RandomWalker'

 visualize_walks()

-# Use the pluck function from purrr to pick just one visualization
+# Use the function to create interactive visualizations

 set.seed(123)